 The Spanish company is one of the leading global producers of horns for the automotive industry.
 In 2009, Robert Bosch GmbH sold off its subsidiary Clarton Horn S.A. in a carve-out, selling a 100% stake in the medium-sized business from Andalusia to Quantum Group.

 The new investors recognised the opportunities and potential of what had once been the world’s second-largest car horn manufacturer: Clarton Horn was manufacturing quality products for global customers, and had access to growing markets such as India and Taiwan.

-- Situation before the takeover: decreasing profits; workforce not working at full capacity; concern and apprehension amongst staff
+- Situation before the takeover: decreasing profits, underutilized workforce and mood of crisis

-- Key measures after takeover: increase in production, product innovations and development of a skilled team
+- Key measures after takeover: increase production, innovate product line and develop highly-skilled R&D and sales teams

-- Situation upon resale: significant enhancement in sales as well as return to sustainable profitability ensured
+- Situation upon resale: significant increase in sales with return to sustainable profitability

 Solution: measures after the takeover

-- Launch of the Quantum Production Management System which achieved a 20% increase in productivity
+- Launched Quantum Production Management System which achieved a 20% increase in productivity

-- Investment in a new R&D department to focus on product innovation
+- Invested in a new R&D department to focus on product innovation

 High-performance car horns for Asian markets